In 2020 banks made a direct contribution of $7.86 billion to the New Zealand economy.

 Banking by numbers

-New Zealand banks have an asset base (total tangible assets) of $500 billion.
+New Zealand banks have an asset base (total assets) of $604 billion.